Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/01-Autolayout/assignments/assignment2.md

 explicit constraints only when necessary

-## Practice building a Layout
+## PArt 2: Practice building a Layout

 Using the interface builder and a new ViewController, recreate the following design.
 Take into consideration that since you are going to be using AutoLayout it should look good both in portrait and landscape mode.
 To change between orientation modes in the simulator app you can rotate right (command + right arrow) and rotate left (command + left arrow).
+Treat the long text as UILabel.

 ![dogchallenge](assets/dogchallenge.png)